Notes on Wireguard (with Mikrotik)

 Run the generator

-pipenv run python run.py interfaces.yaml
+uv run python run.py interfaces.yaml

 Check out our generated configs